Mischief (1985 film): Production

 Doug McKeon later called the film the most enjoyable he worked on.
 He said this was because "I turned 18 during the making of the film, and thus I was an “adult” for the first time in my career and didn't need a guardian with me anymore.
-Moreover, all the actors on that film (Chris Nash, Kelly Preston, Catherine Mary Stewart, and Jami Gertz) were so much fun to be around.
+Moreover, all the cast on that film (Chris Nash, Kelly Preston, Catherine Mary Stewart, and Jami Gertz) were so much fun to be around.
 Furthermore, the film took place in the 1950s, and driving the old cars, listening to that era's music, wearing the clothes, etc. It was really enjoyable."

 Reception

 On Rotten Tomatoes the film has an approval rating of 57% based on reviews from 7 critics.

 Jay Carr of The Boston Globe said the film "falls out somewhere in the middle of the nostalgia pile.
 It's not as bad as the worst, not as good as the best.
 It's likable, but it's stolen by its props.
 They're more specific than the characters, starting with the locale.
 The filmmakers were lucky to find the real-life town of Nelsonville, Ohio, for their look back at high school life in 1956."

 Kevin Thomas of the Los Angeles Times said, "Neither terrible nor outstanding, it's the kind of middle-of-the-road picture that's hard to remember a week after seeing it."

 Janet Maslin of The New York Times wrote, "if Norman Rockwell had wanted to make Porky's he might have come up with something like Mischief a small-town fable about a sex-obsessed teenager.
 With its summery settings, pretty costumes and pastel hues, Mischief is nostalgic and then some; it has the quality of something remembered in especially flattering light."